 She is in the Research Team of the British Council/Newton Fund project "Medellín Urban Innovation" (MUI) and, from March 2017 to March 2021, is leading a work package on EU COST Action CA16121, "From Sharing to Caring: Examining Socio-Technical Aspects of the Collaborative Economy".

-Penny teaches both undergraduate and postgraduate courses on contemporary architectural theory, cultural geography and qualitative research methods.
+Penny teaches both undergraduate and postgraduate courses on contemporary architectural theory, cultural geography, landscape and wellbeing studies and qualitative research methods.

 She is Programme Director of the Cultural Landscapes - MSc and supervises PhD students across Edinburgh College of Art (ECA).